leozhangML/manifold_vi/README.md

 matplotlib
 tqdm
 ```

+Installation is not required - all modules are imported locally here.

 ## Usage

 Look in the notebook `tutorial.ipynb` for usage instructions.
 See `CircularAutoregressiveRationalQuadraticSpline` in https://vincentstimper.github.io/normalizing-flows/references/#normflows.flows for more details about the normalising flow hyperparameters.